-- economic and political uncertainty; - changes in non-U.S. government programs; - multiple non-U.S. regulatory requirements that are subject to change and that could restrict our ability to manufacture and sell our products; - different local medical practices, product preferences and product requirements; - possible failure to comply with trade protection and restriction measures and import or export licensing requirements; - difficulty in establishing, staffing and managing non-U.S. operations; - different labor regulations or work stoppages or strikes; - changing geopolitical conditions arising from political instability and any actual or anticipated military or political conflicts (such as the conflict in Ukraine and in the Middle East); - economic instability in other parts of the world and the impact on interest rates, inflation and the credit worthiness of our customers in foreign countries, such as the devaluation of the Argentine Peso; - uncertainties regarding judicial systems and procedures; - minimal or diminished protection of intellectual property in some countries; - natural disasters or outbreak of diseases or pandemics; - fluctuations in foreign currency exchange rates; - changes to international trade agreements and trade relationships and conflicts between countries; and - imposition of government controls, such as economic sanctions and export controls.
+- economic and political uncertainty; - changes in non-U.S. government programs; - multiple non-U.S. regulatory requirements that are subject to change and that could restrict our ability to manufacture and sell our products; - different local medical practices, product preferences and product requirements; - possible failure to comply with trade protection and restriction measures and import or export licensing requirements; - difficulty in establishing, staffing and managing non-U.S. operations; - different labor regulations or work stoppages or strikes; - changing geopolitical conditions arising from political instability and any actual or anticipated military or political conflicts; - economic instability in other parts of the world and the impact on interest rates, inflation and the credit worthiness of our customers in foreign countries, such as the devaluation of the Argentine Peso; - tariffs on products imported to the U.S.; - uncertainties regarding judicial systems and procedures; - minimal or diminished protection of intellectual property in some countries; - natural disasters or outbreak of diseases or pandemics; - fluctuations in foreign currency exchange rates; - changes to international trade agreements and trade relationships and conflicts between countries; and - imposition of government controls, such as economic sanctions and export controls.